 One of the most common questions I get from patients is about stem cell therapy for knees.
 Can it help knee arthritis and pain?
-Today’s post is a fact-check of where things stand today on stem cells for knee issues.
+Today’s post is a fact-check of where things stand today in 2022 on stem cells for knee issues.
 You can watch a video overview of this post on our Stem Cell YouTube Channel below.

 What’s in this article